Auth

 API Overview

-The Auth Plugin provides secure identity management and access control for Lerian applications.
+Auth provides secure identity management and access control for Lerian applications.
 APIs support:

 - Authentication and token lifecycle management.